 The Commission amends Commission Rule 3.307(B) as follows.

 The company shall restore service if the disconnected customer pays one half of the delinquent bill, or a lesser negotiated amount, before restoration and enters into a repayment plan to pay the balance over a minimum period of 12 months, except that the utility is not obliged to enter into more than two plans of this type with a particular customer within a calendar year.
-The company shall restore service if a customer submits a complete VCAAP application to the Vermont Department of Public Service.
+The company shall restore service if a customer submits a complete VHAP application to the Vermont Housing Finance Agency or VERAP application to the Vermont State Housing Authority.